Corporate Governance Guidelines

 - The Board has adopted a formal written mandate which clarifies these responsibilities and complements the written mandates of each of the committees.

 The Board has adopted a formal written mandate which clarifies these responsibilities and complements the written mandates of each of its standing committees.
-The standing committees are: Audit Committee, Corporate Social Responsibility Committee, Human Resources and Compensation Committee, Nominating and Corporate Governance Committee, Reserves Committee, and the Safety, Health and Environmental Committee.
+The standing committees are: Audit Committee, Human Resources and Compensation Committee, Nominating and Corporate Governance Committee, Operations and Sustainability Committee, and the Risk Committee.
 The mandates of the Board and the committees are reviewed annually.

 Directors are provided an opportunity to meet individually in work sessions with senior management to obtain further insight into the operations of the Corporation and its subsidiaries, and are involved on a regular basis in discussions with management.
 Each Board committee may engage outside advisors at the expense of the Corporation.
 Individual directors are also free to consult with members of senior management whenever so required and to engage outside advisors, at the expense of the Corporation, with the authorization of the Nominating and Corporate Governance Committee.
 To ensure that the Board is able to discharge its responsibilities independently of management, the independent directors have regularly scheduled opportunities to meet separately from management and the non-independent directors following each meeting of the Board.
 They avail themselves of this opportunity, at their discretion, whenever they deem necessary.